coreos/fleet/README.md

 fleet ties together [systemd](http://coreos.com/using-coreos/systemd) and [etcd](https://github.com/coreos/etcd) into a distributed init system.
 Think of it as an extension of systemd that operates at the cluster level instead of the machine level.

 This project is very low level and is designed as a foundation for higher order orchestration.
+This is a preview release – please read the [security notice](Documentation/security.md).

 [![Build Status](https://travis-ci.org/coreos/fleet.png?branch=master)](https://travis-ci.org/coreos/fleet)